gyuho/learn/src/run-avalanche-on-local-machine.md

 ### Test transaction and wallet

-Now that we created the network, let's ["fund the local test network"](https://docs.avax.network/build/tutorials/platform/fund-a-local-test-network).
+Now that we created the network, let's [fund the local test network](https://docs.avax.network/build/tutorials/platform/fund-a-local-test-network).

 ### Reference